greasemonkey/greasemonkey/test/README.md

     $ npm install --save-dev

-To run the tests, just:
+To run the tests, just do one of:

     $ npm test
+    $ make test

-This will launch in an endless mode which watches for edits and re-runs tests after every change.
-You can also use either of:
+You can also launch the tests in an endless mode which watches for edits and re-runs tests after every change with one of:

-    $ npm run test -- --single-run
+    $ npm run test -- --no-single-run
-    $ make testonce
+    $ make testwatch

 To run the tests exactly once.
-Further, you can run either of:
+Further, to generate a code coverage report you can run one of:

-    $ npm run test -- --single-run --coverage
+    $ npm run test -- --coverage
     $ make coverage

-To generate a code coverage report.